Alex Salmond sexual harassment scandal: Hamilton Inquiry legal advice published

-Scottish Labour leader Jackie Baillie said, "This revelation seems to raise serious questions on the independence of the Hamilton inquiry and will raise fears that the Scottish Government sought undue influence on the inquiry without Mr Hamilton's knowledge."
+Scottish Labour deputy leader Jackie Baillie said, "This revelation seems to raise serious questions on the independence of the Hamilton inquiry and will raise fears that the Scottish Government sought undue influence on the inquiry without Mr Hamilton's knowledge."
 She called on the First Minister John Swinney to make an urgent statement to the Scottish Parliament on what discussions were had between him and the unnamed civil servant in 2021.
 SNP MSPs Fergus Ewing and Joanna Cherry also issued a joint statement questioning the independence of the Hamilton Inquiry.
 Acting Alba Party leader Kenny MacAskill called for a new investigation into Nicola Sturgeon's actions.
 In a statement to Holyrood on 29 October, John Swinney declared that he had "absolutely no intention" of establishing a judge-led public inquiry into the Sturgeon investigation.
 He further defended the civil servant assigned to the inquiry's secretariat - who he described as a junior career civil servant, rather than a political appointee like a special adviser - as a person of "impeccable record and repute", and said that it would be inappropriate to question her integrity.
 Swinney also described the Scottish Government's decision to oppose the Freedom of Information Request as "perfectly rational" based on advice received.

 On 16 December 2024, the Scottish Information Commissioner, David Hamilton, issued a rebuke to the Scottish Government for its decision to oppose the Freedom of Information Request concerning the Hamilton Inquiry evidence, saying that ministers continued with legal action against his office despite "limited prospects of success and the associated impact on public funds", and only chose to release the information at "the 11th hour".
 Hamilton said that it was "disappointing" that the Scottish Government had continued to oppose releasing the information, and that ministers continued with the case despite clear legal advice that they were "more likely than not" to lose.
 Hamilton also criticised the Scottish Government for a misleading a media statement accompanying the disclosure on 26 October, which suggested that ministers had a "stateable case", but that this was "not a true or transparent reflection of advice received".
 He also said that there were "factual discrepancies" in the submissions the Scottish Government originally made to his office: "Had more care been taken in compiling arguments when my office sought submissions, a failed appeal to the Court of Session, delay to the requester and the significant impact on the public purse may have been avoided".
 The Scottish Conservatives accused the Scottish Government of "secrecy and cover-up".